Nightscou2018/murselessaps/README.md

   * [Install MMeowlink] (https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) onto your Edison.
   * Install the tuner
   * Run the tuner to make sure it works
-  * If you previously set up OpenAPS for a carelink, then you will need to make some changes to your openaps.ini.
-Follow these instructions

 ###Setting up the hardware to fit in your pocket
 * Watch this short video